Topic Overview: Safety Committee

 - Reinforce management’s commitment to employee safety.

-- Reduce inefficiencies and prevent injuries by implementing better work practices.
+- Reduce inefficiencies and decrease number of injuries by implementing better work practices.

 - Increase employee safety awareness and knowledge.